fredrikwidlund/libreactorng/README.md

 The current version of libreactor is completely refactored to use the Linux kernel io_uring system call interface, achieving a clear performance jump from the previous epoll()-based version that has been a top contender of the [Techempower benchmark](https://www.techempower.com/benchmarks/#section=data-r21&test=json) for many years (the benchmark is in itself flawed in many ways but should still give an indication of performance potential).

+A fast framework can help you achieve performance, but it can not replace the need for optimized software design and architecture.
+If your software design is flawed from a performance perspective you will not achieve high performance and high availability, regardless of implementation details.

 ## Security

 The libreactor pipeline is built with unit-tests that require 100% line coverage, and 100% branch coverage (the latter probably in itself indicates an OCD-diagnosis) to succeed.
 The above tests are also completed using Valgrind to ensure memory management hygiene.
 Static analysis is done using CodeQL.

+Although this is a refactored version of libreactor, the previous version has been running in production as web API servers 24/7/365 for almost 10 years serving many millions of unique end-users, at consistently very high RPS rates, with perfect availability.
+Since there are few moving parts, no real dependencies, and the kernel API is very stable (perhaps less so with io_uring) change management is typically very simple.

 ## Installation